Magic Hour in Barrow, Alaska

 Magic Hour Rules.

 Plain and simple.
 It makes everything look better.
 Take Barrow, Alaska.
 A really cool place indeed, (no pun intended) but not always the most photogenic location in the middle of the day.
 Being right on the coast of the Arctic Ocean, they get lots of fog and overcast skies.
-Grand vistas of Barrow in the summertime at noon, 3:00 PM, 6:00 PM, or even 8:00 PM just don’t look very appealing.
+Photos of Barrow in the summertime at noon, 3:00 PM, 6:00 PM, or even 8:00 PM just don’t always look very appealing.

 However, wait until midnight, when the light really starts to get good and it’s a whole different story.
 Barrow comes alive with color and brilliance that’s seldom seen at any other time.
 It makes you understand why people might have settled here back in the day.
 Despite being an extremely harsh environment, it still has the same type of beauty that other, warmer places have too.